HaileB65/VacationFinderApp/README.md

 # Description:

-Vacation Finder App allows user to select a desired trip, view the destination and itinerary, and create a checklist for the trip.
+The Vacation Finder app allows users to select a desired trip, view the itinerary, and create a personal checklist for the trip.
+Application administrators have the ability to create and edit trips along with their destinations.

 # Pictures: